shayanbagchi/Connect/README.md

-# Connect - A chat app to connect people from around the world.
+# Connect - A chat app to connect people around the world.
 > This is a chat application made in Android Studio.
 > Apk Link [_here_](https://shayanb-68fb5.web.app/). <!-- If you have the project hosted somewhere, include the link here. -->